The Crunchiest Dill Pickles You’ll Ever Make (My Tried-and-True Method)

 Instructions

-• Begin by combining the vinegar, water, and kosher salt in a large saucepan.
-Heat over medium-high until the mixture boils and the salt is fully dissolved.
+• In a large saucepan, combine vinegar, water, and kosher salt.
+Heat over medium-high until boiling and the salt is completely dissolved.

 3 cups White Vinegar, 3 cups Water, 2 tbsp Kosher Salt

-• In each sterilized jar, layer the bottom with a grape leaf, then add 1 tablespoon each of pickling spices and dill seeds, followed by 4 sprigs of dill.
+• In each sterilized quart jar, place one grape leaf, 1 tablespoon pickling spice, 1 tablespoon dill seed, and 4 sprigs of dill.

 6 tbsp Dill Seeds, 6 tbsp Homemade Pickling Spice, 6 Grape Leaves, 24 Dill Sprigs